 MYTH: Diamox prevents AMS from getting worse during ascent.

 FACT: Diamox does not protect against worsening AMS with a continued ascent.

 MYTH: If your stop taking Diamox during your ascent, symptoms worsen.

 FACT: There is no rebound effect.
 When Diamox is stopped, acclimatization slows to your natural rate.
 If AMS is still present, it takes longer for you to improve.
 If AMS is not present, you still need to ascend at a managed rate.
 You don’t get sick simply by stopping Diamox.

 Like all powerful drugs, Diamox has its upsides and downsides.
 The side effects could include, but are not limited to, fatigue, drowsiness, tingling fingers and toes, decreased libido, vomiting and diarrhea.
-To assuage worries, consider that the World Health Organization placed it on its list of essential medications.
+However, to assuage worries, consider that the World Health Organization has placed it on its list of essential medications.

-Everyone tolerates the drug differently, but for maximum impact when trekking at high altitudes, it’s best to follow your doctor’s recommended dose, usually 125mg to 250mg one to two days before the climb and then once or twice daily throughout the ascent.
+Everyone tolerates the drug differently, but for maximum impact when trekking at high altitudes, such as climbing Kilimanjaro, it’s best to follow your doctor’s recommended dose- usually 125mg to 250mg one to two days before the climb and then once or twice daily throughout the ascent.

 Consult your doctor, do your own homework and talk to others who have used the drug.
 It’s your body and your climb.
-Take it seriously.
+Prepare for the Kilimanjaro altitude properly and take it seriously.